The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

 \subsubsection{Equifiberedness through localizing}

-So far we have found an algebraic pattern $\bmC$ such that the category of complete $\bmC$-Segal spaces is equivalent to $\SMover{\Csp}$.
-We would now like to modify this pattern in such a way that only the \emph{equifibered} symmetric monoidal \categories{} are Segal spaces over it.
+So far we have found an algebraic pattern $\bmC$ such that $\bmC$-Segal spaces are (up to completion) symmetric monoidal $\infty$-categories over $\Csp$.
+We would now like to modify this pattern in such a way that only the \emph{equifibered} symmetric monoidal $\infty$-categories over $\Csp$ are Segal spaces over it.
 In this subsection we give an abstract criterion for how this can be achieved by passing to a localization of the pattern, assuming such a localization exists.

 \begin{lem} Let $X\colon \calB \too \calS$ be a functor and let $\pi\colon \calB_X \too \calB$ denote its unstraightening.
 Let $\calW \subseteq \calB$ be a wide subcategory and denote $\calW_X:=\pi^{-1}(\calW) \subseteq \calB_X$.
 Then the fully faithful functor